MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-from-teams-exploratory.md

 > [!IMPORTANT]
 > Before you unassign any Teams Exploratory licenses, assign the new licenses to all the users you’re upgrading.
 Otherwise, they lose access to Teams until you assign a paid license.

-To assign your newly-acquired licenses, see <a href="/microsoft-365/admin/manage/assign-licenses-to-users?view=o365-worldwide&viewFallbackFrom=o365-worldwide%22%20%5C" target="_blank">Assign licenses to users</a>.
+To assign your newly acquired licenses, see <a href="/microsoft-365/admin/manage/assign-licenses-to-users?view=o365-worldwide&viewFallbackFrom=o365-worldwide%22%20%5C" target="_blank">Assign licenses to users</a>.

 After you assign the new licenses, unassign the Teams Exploratory licenses.
 See <a href="/microsoft-365/admin/manage/remove-licenses-from-users?view=o365-worldwide" target="_blank">Unassign licenses from users</a>, for more information.

 ### Auto-claim policies

 Next time you upgrade, use auto-claim policies to create policies for your organization to automatically assign licenses from paid subscriptions to new users who haven’t acquired a Teams license.
-See <a href="/microsoft-365/commerce/licenses/manage-auto-claim-policies?view=o365-worldwide" target="_blank">Manage auto-claim policies</a> for more information.
+For more information, see <a href="/microsoft-365/commerce/licenses/manage-auto-claim-policies?view=o365-worldwide" target="_blank">Manage auto-claim policies</a>.

 ## Related topics